 Tips for Making Your Own Frozen Burger Patties

 You can make your own burger patties and store them in your freezer.
 Here are some tips on how to store them.
 Also, here’s my detailed article on shaping burger patties at “How To Form Burger Patties“.

-The best method of making later separation of frozen patties easier is to use wax paper in between each one.
 Getting your own box of “patty papers” is one popular method.
-A small box of 500 takes up little space, is very affordable, is precut, and will last you many years.
-We used them often in restaurants for a lot of things and it’s one of the few commercial items I keep in my home today.
+A small box of 1,000 takes up little space, is very affordable, is precut, and will last you many years.
+We used them all the time in restaurants for a lot of things and it’s one of the few commercial items I keep in my home today.

 ADVANCED TIP: To doubly ensure easier separation after freezing, use 2 patty papers between each burger.

 I also use them to separate other things in the freezer, like potato patties, crab cakes, pork chops, cooked pancakes, and other homemade foods of similar thickness.
 One box will last me about 10 years or more.